florixak/UHCRun-Revamp/README.md

 - **ProtocolLib Integration**: Ensure compatibility and performance with ProtocolLib, enhancing the player experience.
 - **Custom Kits, Perks, Drops, and Recipes**: Customize kits, loot drops, and crafting recipes for a unique gameplay experience.
-- **Custom Ore generation**: You do not like standard amount of ore generating?
+- **Custom Ore Generation**: You do not like standard amount of ore generating?
 Customize it to suit your preference.

 ## Prerequisites